 When done right, a song with a great sample can make an album.
 But have you ever thought about how a sample is actually cleared for an album?
 We hear all the time about a song not making an album because of sample clearance issues, but what does that really mean?
 What happened?

 While art and commerce are often seen as different currencies, when it comes to sampling they're two sides of the same coin.
-Without sample clearances, some of our favorite songs wouldn't be on our favorite albums at all, so while we honor the likes of Juicy J, Premo and 9th Wonder, we also need to give some shine to people like Deborah Mannis-Gardner, the President of DMG Clearances, Inc.
+Without sample clearances, some of our favorite songs wouldn't be on our favorite albums at all, so while we honor the likes of Juicy J, Preemo, and 9th Wonder, we also need to give some shine to people like Deborah Mannis-Gardner, the president of DMG Clearances, Inc.

 Like I would for any producer or singer, I began researching Mannis-Gardner after I saw her name in the Views liner notes.
 It turns out she has over 25 years of credits on albums like Fat Joe’s Jealous Ones Still Envy (J.O.S.E.), Lupe’s The Cool, Eminem’s Encore, Nas’ Life Is Good, The Roots’ How I Got Over and that just scratches the surface of a resume that also includes work for films (8 Mile) and video games (Rockstar Games).